Richard A. Berthelsen

 While earning an undergraduate degree in economics from Stanford University he was teammates with Tony Hill, James Lofton.
 He received his law degree from Columbia University, joined the firm of Manatt, Phelps, Rothenberg and Tunney in Los Angeles and later served as an executive with the Los Angeles Olympic Organizing Committee led by Peter Ueberroth.
 There he was the staff person in charge of the boxing competition that included future world champion Evander Holyfield.

 His current research focuses on sport and social impact.
 He is particularly interested in how sport has been used to impact social conditions in the United States and around the globe.
 This research has taken him frequently to South Africa, where he focuses on the Royal Bafokeng Nation as well as Brazil and Jamaica.

-He is a founder and member of the Board of Directors of the Valley Green Bank in Philadelphia.
-He also serves on the Board of Directors of USA Volleyball, as a trustee of the Women's Sports Foundation, and the Board of Directors of Peace Players International.
+He serves on the board of directors of the investment bank, Moelis & Company, and was a founder and member of the Board of Directors of the Valley Green Bank in Philadelphia.
+He also serves on the Board of Directors of USA Volleyball.
 He is also a former president of the Sports Lawyers Association, the largest such organization in the world and Program Chair of the ABA Forum Committee, Sports Law Section.

 Shropshire has provided commentary for a number of media outlets including Nightline, CNN, the New York Times, USA Today, The Wall Street Journal, National Public Radio and Sports Illustrated.